 Relaxation: Most people feel calmer and happier when they drink, which is why many turn to liquor when they feel stressed or sad.
 They become more animated and talkative.

 Impaired vision and hearing: Alcohol is a depressant, and slows the nervous system down as such.
 Since the CNS controls motor and cognitive functions, people will demonstrate longer reaction times.
 More pronounced effects include slurred speech, clouded eyesight, and dulled hearing.
-Sometimes these effects can become apparent even after just one drink, which is why it is dangerous to drink and drive.
+Sometimes these alcohol effects on eyes can become apparent even after just one drink, which is why it is dangerous to drink and drive.

 Weariness, sleepiness: This is part of the substance’s calming effect.
 Sleepiness sets in after the initial euphoria wears off.
-However, the reverse effect called an alcoholic insomnia is also possible.
+However, the reverse effect called alcoholic insomnia is also possible.

 Poor self-control, clouded thinking: By impairing CNS functionality, alcohol makes one less reserved and more likely to engage in behavior that may seem out of character.
 One is more prone to break the law or engage in risky sexual activities, like unprotected sex, when under the influence.
 We know it is unwise, and costly, to call 911 for a medically illegitimate reason, but quite a few people do this when they are intoxicated.
-Among the negative effects of alcohol are “munchies”, with people being refused service in restaurants if they are drunk, and 911 calls have been made by prospective customers in these situations.
+Among the negative effects of alcohol are “munchies,” with people being refused service in restaurants if they are drunk, and 911 calls have been made by prospective customers in these situations.

-Memory impairment: The effects of drinking alcohol on the memory are well-known and also caused by lessened nervous system activity.
-Impairments can culminate in blackouts, with the person having no recollection of events that transpired after a bout of drinking.
+Memory impairment: The effects of drinking alcohol on memory are well-known and also caused by lessened nervous system activity.
+Impairments can culminate in alcohol blackouts, with the person having no recollection of events that transpired after a bout of drinking.
 The other terrible side effect is delirium tremens.

 Mood swings: The initial “high” soon wears off, giving way to depression.
 This sometimes leads people to keep drinking, and mood swings can ensue.
 Sometimes these are very severe – depression in persons dependent on alcohol may eventually lead to suicide attempts with varying outcomes.
 Famous chef and TV personality Anthony Bourdain, who allegedly struggled with alcohol and drug addiction, is a tragic case in point.